 Keeping the workplace safe

-This sets out practical steps for businesses focused on five key points, which should be implemented as soon as it is practical:
+This sets out practical steps for businesses focused, which should be implemented as soon as it is practical:

 Carry out a COVID-19 risk assessment, in consultation with workers or